May Income And Consumption: Still A Long Road Ahead

 Our future is Japan’s present.

-Red line is 10 year average annual GDP growth rate for Japan, 0.68%
+Red line is 10 year average annual real GDP growth rate for Japan, 0.68%

 What’s The Actionable Analysis?